-McCormick, a Republican, was the representative for Montana's 1st congressional district from 1921 to 1923.
+McCormick was the representative for Montana’s 1st congressional district and was a Republican.
+He served from 1921 to 1923.

 From Apr 1921 to Mar 1923, McCormick missed 102 of 362 roll call votes, which is 28.2%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information